 That fire by the way had burnt 16,000 hectares when I was talking to them, and killed 1000s of head of stock.
-It was so massive in size and had so many fronts that when you speak to any firefighter they really only have vision of their only little piece and few have any idea of the broader picture.
+It was massive in size and had many fronts.
+When you speak to any firefighter they really only have vision of their only little piece and few have any idea of the broader picture.
 Few would have known, for instance, that – but for their herculean efforts and a few pieces of luck with the wind direction – there were real fears for the safety of Yass the night before.

 As nearby fires start and finish, units are switched and changed between firegrounds.
 The Hume Highway has been filled with red RFS trucks heading backwards and forwards, from one fire to another, and then back again as needed.